From

 I had the front of

 my house renovated and turned the garage into an outpatient clinic.
-Because I had
+Adjusting to private practice was not easy because I had always been an employed Physician.

 uncomfortable asking them to pay, I didn’t even know how much to charge my